protyush121/netflix-clone/README.md

 VSCode.
 ## Show your support
-Give a star if you like the project
+Give a ⭐ if you like the project